-Assignment: Due date to be advised.
+Assignment : Due 21 April 2015.

 There is one major assignment for this course.
 The assignment is compulsory and comprises half of the class mark (15%).
 No late assignments will be accepted for marking, unless the student has a valid Leave of Absence.
 Failure to submit an assignment by the due date will result in the removal of the student's DP certificate.